Qizot/CoronavirusVisualizer/backend/README.md

 ## Database :floppy_disk:
 As previously mentioned, we use MongoDB document database.
-It was an easy choice as we operate mainly on json structures which saves us headaches from parsing data back to jason format and above that mongoose library is straightforward to use and we value simplicity a lot.
+It was an easy choice as we operate mainly on json structures which saves us headaches from parsing data back to json format and above that mongoose library is straightforward to use and we value simplicity a lot.

 Why use database as we can depend on our proxy server you might ask?
 Well, parsing all countries data takes much longer than